-One in four households in Elkhart County is in financial peril.
+One in four households in our communities is in financial peril.

 Many of our hardworking neighbors simply don’t earn enough to make ends meet.
 There is not enough money in the household to cover all the basics, from housing and food to basic child care, education and health care.
 These are hard facts.

 Hard facts lead to hard choices: Repair the car or buy your prescription medicine?
 Use a licensed child care provider or repair the window that is driving up utility bills?
 Take a sick child to the emergency clinic or buy food for the family?
 These and many more hard choices leave families in need.